Human Capital Resources

 While there have been other industry assessments of VC diversity, this survey provides a more holistic perspective.
 We gathered data from VC firms of all types and sizes, examined DEI for a variety of groups across all types of positions, and assessed firm talent management strategies.
 (Learn more.)

-LP Office Hours (LPOH) are half-day events that connect emerging managers from historically underrepresented groups with LPs, experienced GPs, and each other.
+LP Office Hours (LPOH) are half-day workshops that connect emerging managers from historically underrepresented backgrounds with LPs, experienced GPs, and each other.

-Each LPOH event begins with an educational component, and then breaks out into several rounds of “office hours” – curated small-group and 1:1 conversations between the emerging managers and the experienced GPs and LPs.
-The event wraps up with informal networking over food and drink.
+Each LPOH program begins with an LP panel, and then breaks out into several rounds of “office hours” – curated small-group and 1:1 conversations between the emerging managers and the experienced GPs and LPs.
 Please note: this is not a pitching event.
-(Learn more.)

 NVCA’s Model Legal Documents include the following Diversity, Equity & Inclusion (DE&I)-related policies: